semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 name: Semgrep

 on:

-  # Scan pull requests.
+  # To scan changed files in PRs (diff-aware scanning):
   pull_request: {}

-  # Scan all files on branches, report any findings.
+  # To scan mainline branches and report all findings:
   push:
     branches: ["master", "main"]

-  # Schedule CI job to run at a certain time, using cron syntax.
+  # To schedule the CI job (this method uses cron syntax):
   schedule:
     - cron: '30 0 1,15 * *' # scheduled for 00:30 UTC on both the 1st and 15th of the month

 jobs:
   semgrep:

-    # User definable name of this GitHub Actions job.
+    # User-definable name of this GitHub Actions job:
     name: Scan

-    # Only change the `runs-on` value if you are self-hosting.
+    # If you are self-hosting, change the following `runs-on` value:
     runs-on: ubuntu-latest

     container:
       # A Docker image with Semgrep installed.
 Don't change this.
       image: returntocorp/semgrep

-    # Skip any PR created by dependabot to avoid permission issues
+    # To skip any PR created by dependabot to avoid permission issues:
     if: (github.actor != 'dependabot[bot]')

     steps:
       # Fetch project source with GitHub Actions Checkout.
       - uses: actions/checkout@v3
       # Run the "semgrep ci" command on the command line of the docker image.
       - run: semgrep ci
         env:
+           # Define rules to scan with through the SEMGREP_RULES environment variable.
            SEMGREP_RULES: p/default # more at semgrep.dev/explore
+           # Uncomment SEMGREP_TIMEOUT to set this job's timeout (in seconds):
+           # (Default is 1800 seconds.
+Set to 0 to disable.)
+           # SEMGREP_TIMEOUT: 300
 ```

 ### GitLab CI/CD